Kirby's Epic Yarn: Development

 Kirby's Epic Yarn was developed by Good-Feel, and was the third game developed by them in conjunction with Nintendo, following the releases of Wario Land: Shake It and Looksley's Line Up.
 The idea of a "world of yarn" was proposed by Madoka Yamauchi, the Planning Section Manager of Good-Feel, and ideas for the game mechanics grew after the staff experimented with store-bought cloth.
-The game began development under the name Keito no Fluff (lit.
+The game began development under the name Fluff's Epic Yarn (Japanese: Keito no Fluff, lit.
 Fluff of Yarn), featuring Prince Fluff as the main character.
-During the summer of 2009, Nintendo proposed that the game be altered and released as a title in the Kirby series, though Prince Fluff remained a part of the final product as Kirby's partner.
+Good-Feel gradually became dissatisfied with the project, believing that its appeal wore thin; during the summer of 2009, Nintendo proposed that the game be altered and released as a title in the Kirby series, a change which Good-Feel was initially hesitant to make, but quickly grew to embrace.
+Prince Fluff remained a part of the final product as Kirby's partner.
 At least three months were spent focusing on Kirby's movements and character design.
-The game's development was overseen by HAL Laboratory's character production section, as well as Warpstar inc., a company put together in 2001 to manage the usage of Kirby.
-To create an "authentic feel" for the cloth and textiles, the graphics were created by using digital photographs of fabric, which were placed under polygons.
+The game's development was overseen by HAL Laboratory's character production section, as well as Warpstar, Inc., a joint venture formed by Nintendo and HAL Laboratory to manage the Kirby intellectual property.
+To create an "authentic feel" for the cloth and textiles, the graphics were created by using digital photographs of fabric, which were textured onto polygons.

-The game's soundtrack was scored mostly by Tomoya Tomita, while franchise regulars Hirokazu Ando, Jun Ishikawa and Tadashi Ikegami handled the musical reprises towards the end of the game.
+The game's soundtrack was scored mostly by Tomoya Tomita, while franchise regulars Tadashi Ikegami, Jun Ishikawa and Hirokazu Ando handled the musical reprises towards the end of the game.
+Owing to its storybook presentation, Tomita focused primarily on acoustic piano for the soundtrack, but because he was unfamiliar with playing piano, he first researched performance styles and techniques.
 As the original plot for the game involved a timid Prince Fluff searching for his lost mother, Tomita originally hoped to create a "new kind" of feeling introduced in the game's opening: soft and sweet, yet also sad and unsettled.
-However, the game turned out to be more conventional than he originally planned, so he changed direction to slightly richer arrangements.
+However, the game turned out to be more conventional than he originally planned, so he changed direction to slightly richer arrangements; he felt that focusing solely on piano would become repetitive, so he also included symphonic pieces.

+The sound team at HAL Laboratory, who only had a month to compose their part of the soundtrack, were impressed by Tomita's score and tried to match its style.
+Ando used live instruments such as ukulele and melodica to enhance the sound of his compositions.
+Ishikawa wished to surprise players with the final boss theme, so he composed it in his usual electronic style to contrast the acoustic sound established by Tomita.

 Kirby's Epic Yarn was officially revealed at Nintendo's press conference at E3 2010, where it was announced to be released during the autumn that year.